Decade-long makeover of King Tut's tomb nearly completed

+New lights are also scheduled to be installed in the fall in the tomb of Tutankhamen, the legendary boy king who ruled Egypt more than 3,000 years ago.
+His mummified body remains on display in an oxygen-free case.

-The effort was launched in 2009 by the institution, known worldwide for its conservation work, in collaboration with Egypt's Ministry of Antiquities.
+The project was launched in 2009 by the Los Angeles institute, known worldwide for its conservation work, in collaboration with Egypt's Ministry of Antiquities.

-The tomb discovered in 1922 contains the remains of Tutankhamen, the legendary boy king who ruled Egypt more than 3,000 years ago.

-Brown spots visible on some of the tomb's colorful paintings will remain.
+"This project greatly expanded our understanding of one of the best known and significant sites from antiquity, and the methodology used can serve as a model for similar sites," Tim Whalen, the John E. and Louise Bryson director of the institute, said in a statement.

+Tutankhamen, just a child when he assumed the throne, was about 19 when he died.

+Over the years humidity and dust carried in by visitors have caused damage, as have some visitors who scratched the wall paintings.

+Conservationists also studied mysterious brown spots on some of the paintings that have baffled experts for years.
+They concluded they were caused by microorganisms that have since died and are causing no further damage.

-Researchers say the spots aren't getting worse and removing them now would cause more damage.
+They decided to leave the spots there because they have penetrated into the paint layers and removing them would cause more damage.

 Copyright 2018 The Associated Press.
 All rights reserved.
 This material may not be published, broadcast, rewritten or redistributed.